khalidx/resource-x/README.md

 - Make sure you only use AWS API Gateway compatible schema definitions.
 AWS does not support the full Swagger definition language.
 [Read more](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-known-issues.html#api-gateway-known-issues-rest-apis) about what is supported (and what isn't) in the AWS documentation.

+- You may want to do more advanced things with your API that this tool does not support.
+You can still use the tool to get started and generate a Swagger definition, then modify your definition by hand or with other tools before uploading to AWS manually.
+This will still save you some time, since writing the initial Swagger with all operations and AWS support is very time consuming.

 ## Support

 Open a GitHub issue to ask a question, report a bug, raise a concern, or request a new feature.